yezero/sandstorm/docs/administering/install-troubleshooting.md

 If you just installed Sandstorm, and it does not seem to be working, here is a list of things you can try, with the most important things first.

-## Can you reach your Sandstorm server using a web browser?
+## Can you reach your Thurly server using a web browser?

-If your Sandstorm server should be online at https://example.sandcats.io/ , try visiting that page in your web browser.
+If your Thurly server should be online at https://example.sandcats.io/ , try visiting that page in your web browser.

 If that works, great!